achugh95/cran/README.md

 # Setup environment:
-##1.
-Create a virtual environment
+## 1. Create a virtual environment

   - `python3 -m venv <path>`

-##2.
-Activate virtual environment
+## 2. Activate virtual environment

   - `source <path_to_virtual_environment>/bin/activate`

-##3.
-Install requirements.
+## 3. Install requirements.
 Use the package manager pip to install the dependencies.
-pip install -r requirements.txt
+`pip3 install -r requirements.txt`

 ## NOTE: Running the migrations will try to create tables in the `default` database.